 Andaman Wave Master (AWM)

-For travelers who value on-time performance above all, Lomprayah is the default in the Gulf and Tigerline in the Andaman.
+For travelers who value on time performance above all, Lomprayah is the default in the Gulf and Tigerline in the Andaman.
 For travelers who value cost, AWM in the Andaman and Raja in the Gulf.
-Seatran Discovery sits between — useful when timing matches but rarely the first choice.
+Seatran Discovery sits between the two, useful when timing matches but rarely the first choice.

 What actually goes wrong on Thai ferries

-The 13:00 and 14:00 Andaman sailings cancel 10-15 percent of the time during peak monsoon.
-Operators usually notify by SMS 2-3 hours ahead; some don’t notify until pier arrival.
-Mitigation: book the earliest available morning sailing in monsoon season.
+The 13:00 and 14:00 Andaman sailings cancel 10 to 15 percent of the time during peak monsoon.
+Operators usually notify by SMS 2 to 3 hours ahead, though some don’t notify until pier arrival.
+The mitigation is to book the earliest available morning sailing in monsoon season.
 Morning Andaman crossings cancel less than 2 percent year round.

-Travelers booking Phuket-Phi Phi-Lanta as separate tickets miss the 11:30 Phi Phi-Lanta connection 20-30 percent of the time because the morning Phuket-Phi Phi ferry docks Tonsai at 10:30-11:30.
-Mitigation: book the through-ticket via Satun Pakbara from Phuket to Lanta (single booking, automatic Phi Phi transfer).
-Adds $5-10 to the journey but eliminates the connection risk.
+Travelers booking Phuket to Phi Phi to Lanta as separate tickets miss the 11:30 Phi Phi to Lanta connection 20 to 30 percent of the time, because the morning Phuket to Phi Phi ferry docks at Tonsai at 10:30 to 11:30.
+The mitigation is to book the through ticket via Satun Pakbara from Phuket to Lanta as a single booking with an automatic Phi Phi transfer.
+It adds $5 to $10 to the journey but eliminates the connection risk.

-At Tonsai Pier on Koh Phi Phi and Saladan Pier on Lanta, freelance touts approach travelers offering “discount tickets” 30 percent off operator price.
-The tickets are usually legitimate but for boats already over-capacity, leading to bumps or substandard seating.
-Mitigation: book through 12go.asia, the operator direct, or your hotel desk.
-Never buy from a pier-side stranger.
+At Tonsai Pier on Koh Phi Phi and Saladan Pier on Lanta, freelance touts approach travelers offering discount tickets 30 percent off the operator price.
+The tickets are usually legitimate but for boats already over capacity, which leads to bumps or substandard seating.
+The mitigation is to book through an aggregator, the operator direct, or your hotel desk.
+Never buy from a stranger at the pier.

 Refund reality vs refund policy

-Posted refund policies are honored for advance cancellations (12+ hours ahead, full refund usually).
-Day-of cancellations due to weather are theoretically refundable but in practice operators issue 7-day open vouchers instead of cash.
+Posted refund policies are honored for advance cancellations, with a full refund usually given 12 or more hours ahead.
+Same-day cancellations due to weather are theoretically refundable, but in practice operators issue open vouchers valid for 7 days instead of cash.
 Travelers leaving Thailand within 7 days lose the refund value.
-Mitigation: book travel insurance that covers transport interruption; for non-insured travelers, accept that monsoon-season afternoon bookings carry real risk of voucher-only compensation.
+The mitigation is to book travel insurance that covers transport interruption.
+For uninsured travelers, accept that afternoon bookings in monsoon season carry real risk of voucher only compensation.

-The Phuket-Phi Phi-Lanta through-ticket promises automatic luggage transfer at Tonsai.
-About 5-10 percent of luggage stays on the first boat rather than transferring.
-Operator returns it on the next-day sailing, but travelers continuing to Lanta lose 24 hours of access.
-Mitigation: keep essentials (passport, phone, medication, swimwear, change of clothes) in carry-on for any multi-leg routing.
+The Phuket to Phi Phi to Lanta through ticket promises automatic luggage transfer at Tonsai.
+About 5 to 10 percent of luggage stays on the first boat rather than transferring.
+The operator returns it on the sailing the following day, but travelers continuing to Lanta lose 24 hours of access.
+The mitigation is to keep essentials in a cabin bag for any multi leg routing, including passport, phone, medication, swimwear, and a change of clothes.

 None of these failure modes are dealbreakers.
 Thai ferries move millions of passengers per year reliably.
-The above patterns are the predictable exceptions worth planning around.
-Building 2-3 hour buffers into transit days and booking morning sailings during monsoon eliminates 80 percent of the documented problems.
+The patterns above are the predictable exceptions worth planning around.
+Building 2 to 3 hour buffers into transit days and booking morning sailings during monsoon eliminates 80 percent of the documented problems.

 How to book ferry tickets in Thailand (operator vs aggregator)

-There are three ways to book: at the pier on the day, through your hotel or a guesthouse travel agent, or online in advance via 12Go.
-Online booking via 12Go is recommended during high season (November to April on the Andaman Sea; year-round on the Gulf).
+There are three ways to book.
+You can buy at the pier on the day, go through your hotel or a guesthouse travel agent, or book online in advance.
+Online booking is recommended during high season, which runs November to April on the Andaman Sea and year round on the Gulf.
 Tickets sell out during Thai public holidays.

-12Go is the largest online booking platform for Thailand ferries, buses, and trains.
-It aggregates real-time availability from all major operators and issues instant e-tickets.
-You show the QR code at the pier, no paper ticket needed.
+An online booking platform aggregates live availability from all major operators and issues instant e-tickets.
+You show the QR code at the pier, with no paper ticket needed.
+It is the simplest way to lock in a seat on the most popular routes.

 Frequently asked questions